Elveskud: Translations

-References in popular culture
+References in culture

-The ballad has inspired a very large number of reworkings in popular culture.
+The ballad has inspired a very large number of reworkings.

-Most famously, a translation of a Danish variant (DFG 47B, from Peter Syv's 1695 edition) into German by Johann Gottfried Herder as "Erlkönigs tochter" inspired Johann Wolfgang von Goethe's poem "Der Erlkönig", which developed the concept of the Erlking.
+Most famously, a translation of a Danish variant (DFG 47B, from Peter Syv's 1695 edition) into German by Johann Gottfried Herder as "Erlkönigs Tochter" inspired Johann Wolfgang von Goethe's poem "Erlkönig", which developed the concept of the Erlking.

 The ballad was one of the inspirations for the 1828 play Elves' Hill by Johan Ludvig Heiberg.

-Other works inspired by "Elveskud" include Henrik Ibsen's 1856 play Olaf Liljekrans; Kristín Marja Baldursdóttir's 1995 novel Mávahlátur; Böðvar Guðmundsson's 2012 novel Töfrahöllin; and Steeleye Span's folk-rock song Dance with Me.
+Other works inspired by "Elveskud" include Henrik Ibsen's 1856 play Olaf Liljekrans; Kristín Marja Baldursdóttir's 1995 novel Mávahlátur; Böðvar Guðmundsson's 2012 novel Töfrahöllin; and Steeleye Span's folk-rock song "Dance with Me".